QuestUJ/QuestAssembler/README.md

 # Features

+- ### Friend Invitations
-- **Friend Invitations**: Easily invite friends and fellow adventurers to join your virtual room.
+  Easily invite friends and fellow adventurers to join your virtual room.
+- ### Immersive Storytelling
-- **Immersive Storytelling**: Embark on epic quests and unravel captivating narratives with AI-assisted story generation.
+  Embark on epic quests and unravel captivating narratives with AI-assisted story generation.
 From plot twists to character interactions, our platform enhances immersion and engagement in your campaigns.
+- ### AI Image Generation
-- **AI Image Generation**: Bring your campaign to life with AI-generated images for characters, creatures, and environments.
+  Bring your campaign to life with AI-generated images for characters, creatures, and environments.
 From majestic landscapes to intricate character portraits, our AI assistance adds visual richness to your adventures.
+- ### Dice Rolling Mechanics
-- **Dice Rolling Mechanics**: Roll virtual dice with precision and ease, ensuring fair and accurate gameplay for all participants.
+  Roll virtual dice with precision and ease, ensuring fair and accurate gameplay for all participants.
 Our platform supports a variety of dice types and modifiers, empowering players and dungeon masters alike.
-- **Avatar and Description Setting**: Personalize your online presence by setting your avatar and character description.
+- ### Avatar and Description Setting
+   Personalize your online presence by setting your avatar and character description.
 This allows you to visually represent your character during gameplay.
+- ### Real-time Communication
-- **Real-time Communication**: Stay connected with your party members and dungeon master through built-in chat, enhancing immersion and fostering teamwork.
+  Stay connected with your party members and dungeon master through built-in chat, enhancing immersion and fostering teamwork.
+- ### Customizable Game Settings
-- **Customizable Game Settings**: Tailor your gameplay experience with customizable game settings, including house rules, campaign lore, and character backgrounds, to create unique and memorable adventures.
+  Tailor your gameplay experience with customizable game settings, including house rules, campaign lore, and character backgrounds, to create unique and memorable adventures.

 # Roadmap